 The assignments will ask you to apply the ideas of the course, and will be due roughly every two weeks.
-Each assignment will be described fully in the appropriate unit.
+Each assignment will be described both in class and online.
 Altogether, the assignments will be worth 270 points, or 27% of the final grade.